Degree Program: BS/BA + MS

 - Have your undergraduate advisor review and sign your application.

 - Have the director of admissions in EECS review and sign the application.
-(Currently, Prof. Hooman Mohseni (EE) or Prof. Gokhan Memik (CE) should sign the application.
-If they are not available, please see Prof. Chris Riesbeck).
+(Currently, Prof. Matthew Grayson (EE) or Prof. Seda Ogrenci Memik (CE) or Prof. Bryan Pardo (CS) should sign the application.

-- Once you have completely filled out the front of the application, you have your course plan completed, you have your undergraduate advisor's signature and the director of graduate studies' signature, you may return the application to the Dean Lindvall (Tech L261).
-Once the BS/MS or BA/MS application is approved by the Undergraduate Engineering Office, Dean Lindvall will deliver the application to The Graduate School.
+- Once you have completely filled out the front of the application, you have your course plan completed, you have your undergraduate advisor's signature and the director of graduate studies' signature, you may return the application to the Dean Bruce Lindvall (Tech L261).
+Once the BS/MS or BA/MS application is approved by the Undergraduate Engineering Office, Dean Lindvall will deliver the application to The Graduate School (TGS).

 - Once your application is approved by The Graduate School they will mail you an official letter of admission which will specify your quarter for admission.